learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - The teacher availability search bar now only searches teachers (for the autocomplete).
 The rapid check-in and formstack medical/liability student search bars now only search students (for the autocomplete).
 - Added a new page where admins can check the status of comm panel emails (``/manage/emails/``).
 - Moved the grade change request link in the profile form to just under the grade field.
+- Profile form now is more specific about whose contact info is being collected.
+Student phone numbers can be left blank if the tag "require_student_phonenum" is set to "False."

 Minor bug fixes
 ~~~~~~~~~~~~~~~